 If you have questions or need any additional information about these services, visit Student Services Center web site or contact them at email@example.com.
-You can also visit the office in Hubbell Dining Hall or call at 515-271-2000.
+You can also visit the office in the Olmsted Center or call at 515-271-2000.

-Cowles Library is the main library of Drake University.
+Cowles Library is the main library of Drake University and the largest private college library in Iowa.
 The Library provides extensive print and electronic resources used in class assignments and research.
 Faculty librarians and Library staff work with researchers and students at every stage of the research process and provide instruction in cutting-edge research methods.
-Librarians teach several First Year Experience and J-Term classes and also offer specialized courses which focus on effective research, information literacy and critical thinking skills.
+Library faculty teach a variety of courses in the Drake curriculum, including First Year Seminars, Blueprint for Success, and courses that satisfy the Information Literacy and Engaged Citizen AOIs.

-Cowles Library is the largest private college academic library in Iowa.
-Print resources include more than half a million books, government documents and scholarly journals.
-A rapidly growing e-book collection of more than 320,000 volumes is available.
-The Library provides an extensive collection of online resources including more than 250 electronic databases, covering the entire range of subjects and academic disciplines at Drake.
-The high quality and broad scope of the Library's electronic resources is a distinguishing feature of the Drake learning experience.
-Cowles was the first library in Iowa to offer an online service (called SuperSearch) that accesses multiple databases in a single search.
-The Library provides access to Web of Science and other resources that are generally accessible only to major research universities.
+Cowles Library houses more than 250,000 print books, government documents, and scholarly journals.
+Students can also access an extensive collection of online resources, including an ever-expanding collection of more than 1.1 million eBooks and more than 250 databases covering the entire range of academic disciplines at Drake.
+Other resources available include physical and streaming video, datasets, technology and software, and physical and streaming music.
+The high quality and broad scope of the library's electronic resources is a distinguishing feature of the Drake learning experience.
+Cowles was the first library in Iowa to offer an online service (SuperSearch) that accesses dozens of databases in a single search.

-Students can obtain assistance in person, chat or even by text message through our popular "Ask a Librarian" service.
-The Library supports mobile device access and off-campus access for our electronic databases, e-books, and interlibrary loan.
+Students can obtain assistance in person, chat, or text message through our popular "Ask a Librarian" service.
 Students can also get full access to the New York Times and the Wall Street Journal using their Drake credentials.
 Subject and class-specific research guides, compiled by Librarians and Drake faculty, are found in the Research Guides.

-Drake Technology Services (ITS) supports the innovative use of technology to enhance the experience for faculty, students, and staff in support of Drake’s mission.
+Drake Information Technology Services (ITS) supports the innovative use of technology to enhance the experience for students, faculty, and staff in support of Drake’s mission.

-Students looking for ways to enhance their academic success (improving reading comprehension, studying efficiently and time management) are encouraged to contact the Academic Achievement Coordinator.
+Students looking for ways to enhance their academic success (improving reading comprehension, studying efficiently and time management) are encouraged to contact the Access and Success Coordinators.
 One-on-one consultations are available by appointment only.
 Students are encouraged to utilize the various resources (tutoring labs, supplemental instruction, writing workshop) offered.
 Whether full- or part-time, undergraduate or graduate student, you can experience academic success if you: (1) go to every class (2) go to every class prepared (3) initiate and maintain contact with faculty and (4) take advantage of the academic resources offered by the academic departments.

-Drake’s Professional and Career Development Services, (P.C.D.S.), focuses on professional career development rather than job placement.
+Drake’s Career Services focuses on professional development rather than job placement.
 This focus is a perfect fit for higher education due to its emphasis on learning a process.
-Career development, at its best, builds with each work experience, research study, or service project.
-Professional and Career Development Services offers comprehensive services for students both in and outside the classroom.
+Career development, at its best, begins your first year and builds with each internship, research study, service project or part-time job.
+The focus on Drake True Blue Skills will help you learn to tell your story effectively to potential employers and graduate programs.
+Ultimately, this process culminates in seeking out and landing a job.
+Career Services offers comprehensive services for students both in and outside the classroom.

-P.C.D.S. has many tools to assist you with career exploration at any point in your academic career.
-Career assessments are used to gather information to make career suggestions based on your interests, skills and values.
-Counseling is available to explore the careers that are possible within your intended major.
+Career Services has many tools to assist you with career exploration at any point in your academic career.
+Career assessments are used to gather information to make career suggestions based on your interests, skills, and values.
+Career coaching is available to explore the careers possible within your intended major.

-P.C.D.S. hosts an All-University Career Fair each spring.
-Representatives from many businesses attend to talk with students.
-In addition, targeted fairs are held for students pursuing pharmacy, actuarial science and accounting/finance.
+Career Services hosts an All-University Career Fair each spring.
+Representatives from many businesses and graduate schools attend to talk with students.
+In addition, targeted fairs are held for students pursuing pharmacy, actuarial science, accounting/finance, and diverse candidates.

 Handshake (Drake’s online job posting board)